dcorb/jquery.eu-cookie-consent/README.md

 ## Features ##
 Tiny
 - JS 2KB minified
 - JS 1KB minified & gzipped
 - CSS 2KB minified
 - CSS 0.7KB minified & gzipped

 Accept on Scroll
 Accept on Any Click
 Responsive CSS
 Animated
 2 themes: dark / light
 Multiple ways to hook your custom JavaScript or initialize it.
 Easily add Geo localization

 ## localStorage ##
 This is a pure JavaScript solution.
 This plugin uses `localStorage` and because of not using cookies, it fits better for high anonymous traffic websites with caching systems like Varnish.

-<strong> you won't be able to detect from the server</strong> if the user accepted or not the cookies usage.
+<strong>You won't be able to detect from the server</strong> if the user accepted or not the cookies usage.
 A nice extra feature is that if user consent the usage of cookies in one browser tab, the message will be hidden in other already opened tabs.